I Found A Baby Bird

 Definition: a bird hatched in an undeveloped state and requiring care and feeding by the parents, such as songbird and raptor species.
-An altricial baby bird will go through three developmental stages before being able to fly and becoming independent.
+An altricial baby bird will go through three developmental stages before being able to fly and become independent.

 Hatchlings and nestlings found on the ground can be placed back into the original nest.
 If the original nest has fallen or been destroyed, a new nest can be made from a small container with holes in the bottom filled with natural materials.
 This container should be tied near the location of the original nest so parents are able to locate the young.
 Monitor from afar for several hours to confirm that the parent(s) have found the new nest and have resumed care.
 If you are unable to find a nest, the nest cannot be reached, you are unable to create a new nest, or the bird appears to be injured, call NWC at (715) 356-7400 for further advice.